How To Make A Song Sound Full

 Another winner in the distortion effects domain is from Soundtoys.
 This one is called Decapitator.
 From reading articles produced by various top mixers I have come to realize this is a very common tool in a lot of their professional mixes.
 Decapitator seems to be a go-to of many professionals on drums in particular and a number of instruments as well.
-I find it particularly good on bass guitar, guitar, and just about anything that you want to make sound a little bit thicker, heavier, and fuller.
+I find it particularly good on bass guitar, guitar, and just about anything that you want to make the sound a little bit thicker, heavier, and fuller.

 Remove some High-end

-I know I keep coming back to tape and its effect on a recording.
+I know I keep coming back to magnetic tape and its effect on a recording.
 But I have a good reason.
 Since I was originally trained on tape and console cell recording I am painfully aware of how much difference there is in the basic tracks that I recorded to tape in the basic or tracks that I recorded in digital.
 Therefore, I am qualified do make some judgments about how we can marry some of these phenomena and get the best of both worlds.
 Another thing that tape does to a recorded track is it removes a great deal of bottom and top end frequencies.
 There occurs a natural roll off of these frequencies and this is also Amplified by the fact that during the mastering process when mastering Engineers were preparing a track to be recorded to an actual vital record, there was a further roll off of high-end and low-end frequencies due to the fact that the cutting lathe which made the grooves in the vinyl simply couldn’t deal with these extremes of frequency so they were often simply removed to make the process more functional.